 To Grow Passion Flower as a Houseplant

 Provide bright, indirect sunlight, but keep out of drafts.
-Minimum indoor temperature is about 50° F.
+Minimum indoor temperature is about 50° F. If you are bringing your passion flower indoors for the winter, it will probably go semi-dormant and look less than ideal, but it should perk up again in the spring.

 Caring for Passion Flower